 The design of these items should reflect the quality of what you sell, otherwise there’s a disconnect between what people see and the impression you want to give.
-Brand identity design is an investment that, when combined with an excellent product or service, pays off year after year, and plays an important role in helping to turn potential buyers into loyal customers.
+A thoughtfully designed visual identity is an investment that, when combined with an excellent product or service, pays off year after year, and plays an important role in helping to turn potential buyers into loyal customers.

 What does it cost?

 Quotes depend on the company.
-Rebranding a large multinational with a 50-year history is a different proposition to designing a logo for a new sole trader.
+Rebranding a large multinational with a 100-year history is a different proposition to designing a logo for a new corner shop.
 That’s why there are some things I need to know before I can send a proposal.
-As a starting point, send me an email telling me about your business, where you want to take it, and how you’d like me to help.
-I’ll get you a figure or ballpark as soon as I can.
+To start the conversation, send me an email telling me about your business, where you want to take it, and how you’d like me to help.

 How long does it take?

 This is another that depends.
 Past projects have lasted anywhere between three weeks and six months, mainly determined by the amount of items that need to be designed, but also due to the number of people needing convinced on the strongest design direction.
 Time frames are always set out before a project begins so you know exactly what to expect when working together.